mdavidson9/docs.balsamiq.com/content/mybalsamiq/tos.md

 Support for myBalsamiq is provided via our Community Forums at [forums.balsamiq.com](https://forums.balsamiq.com) as well via our support portal at [support.balsamiq.com](https://support.balsamiq.com)

 Email and phone support is also included, but is **only provided to myBalsamiq site owners**.
-If you have an issue with your myBalsamiq site, contact your site owner first, via their email address if you know it, or the owner@_&lt;your mybalsamiq subdomain&gt;_.mybalsamiq.com email alias.
+If you have an issue with your myBalsamiq site, contact your site owner first.

 If you are a site owner, you can customize your myBalsamiq subdomain and upload your logo to your myBalsamiq site.
 As a site owner, you invite staffers and they can invite project members.
 You as a site owner are responsible for first-level support to the people you and your site's staff members invite.